Lin-Ether/Ether-L.github.io/_posts/2021-7-22-Ideology-investigation-in-a-Chinese-high-school.md

 ### Questionnaire Design

 Since the preceding questionnaire was based on the [8values test](https://8values.github.io/), this investigation also adopts 8values test with a few changes made to it.
 These include some additions in background investigation, several rephrasings in the translation and 6 new questions, mostly selected from other political test websites, attached to the end of the questionnaire with no impact to the final algorithm.
+In the formal part of the questionnaire, each question is followed by 6 options, namely "Strongly Disagree", "Disagree", "Neutral", "Agree", "Strongly Agree" and "Unsure/Cannot understand".

+### Pretest

+16 participants, including 4 team members, were engaged in the pretest.
+15 of them returned valid questionnaires.
+After the pretest, one of the question was rephrased due to its vagueness.
+The result was published on the [website](https://wzmsideology.hee.ink).

+### Posttest

+This part is ongoing and to be continued.